Khyri Thomas: Bilbao Basket (2021–2022)

 On November 24, 2021, Thomas signed with Bilbao Basket of the Liga ACB.
 He played only two games for the team.

 Maccabi Tel Aviv (2022)

 On January 10, 2022, Thomas signed with Maccabi Tel Aviv of the Israeli Basketball Premier League and the EuroLeague.

 Tofaş (2022)

 On July 15, 2022, he has signed with Tofaş of Basketbol Süper Ligi (BSL).
 In October 2022, after playing only two games with his new club, he decided to give a break to his professional career for personal reasons.

 Petkim Spor (2023–2024)

 On July 25, 2023, he signed with Petkim Spor of the Basketbol Süper Ligi (BSL).

 Calgary Surge (2025)

 On March 24, 2025, Thomas signed a one-year contract with the Calgary Surge of the Canadian Elite Basketball League.
 He was the first player to sign with the team for the 2025 season.

-Mitteldeutscher BC (2025–present)
+Mitteldeutscher BC (2025–2026)

 On July 24, 2025, he signed with Mitteldeutscher BC of the Basketball Bundesliga.

+Petkim Spor (2026–present)

+On May 15, 2026, he signed with Petkim Spor of the Basketbol Süper Ligi (BSL) for a second stint.